liquity/dev/README.md

 1. Liquity admin deploys `LockupContractFactory`
 2. Liquity admin deploys `CommunityIssuance`
 3. Liquity admin deploys `LQTYStaking`
-4. Liquity admin deploys `GrowthToken`, which upon deployment:
+4. Liquity admin deploys `LQTYToken`, which upon deployment:
 - Stores the `CommunityIssuance` and `LockupContractFactory` addresses
 - Mints LQTY tokens to `CommunityIssuance` and the Liquity admin address
-5. Liquity admin sets `GrowthToken` address in `LockupContractFactory`, `CommunityIssuance`, and `LQTYStaking`
+5. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, and `LQTYStaking`

 #### Deploy and fund Lockup Contracts
 6. Liquity admin tells `LockupContractFactory` to deploy a `OneYearLockupContract` for each (beneficiary, entitlement) pair, including one for the Liquity admin address